krishnagupta454/assigment/README.md

-  # assigment
+Task 1: Read a File and Handle Errors

-Task 1: Student Marks Lookup
+- Opens and reads a file named

-This program creates a dictionary of student names and their marks.
+- Prints each line of the file
-It asks the user to input a student's name and then shows their marks.
+- Gracefully handles the error if the file is not found

-If the student is not found, it displays a message saying so.
+Task 2: Write and Append Data to a File

-Task 2:  List Slicing
+- Takes user input and writes it to

-This program creates a list of numbers from 1 to 10.
+- Appends additional input to the same file
-It extracts the first five numbers, reverses them, and prints both.
+- Displays the final content of the file